Southern Progress Corporation: History

 organized the Agricultural Publishing Company, the name of which was later changed to the Progressive Farmer Company.
 One of the most notable achievements of the Progressive Farmer magazine was its continual crusade and endorsement during the early twentieth century of the land grant college subsidies provided to Agricultural and Mechanical colleges across the United States.

 The magazine broadened its reach beyond the Southeast by merging its Raleigh, North Carolina operation with the Southern Farm Gazette newspaper published in Starkville, Mississippi.
 This was a major innovation in publishing at the time.
 Merging these two farm publications established the first publication in history to publish regional editorial specific to its circulation areas.
-This merger of the Progressive Farmer and the Southern Farm Gazette resulted in the need to have a production and printing facility that would be a one-day train trip to both of the editorial offices in Starkville, Mississippi and Raleigh, North Carolina for receiving the typewritten feature stories for publication.
-It was decided in 1911 to establish a central office in Birmingham, Alabama, while Clarence Poe and his partners remained in Raleigh, NC and directed company operations from there.
+This merger of the Progressive Farmer and the Southern Farm Gazette resulted in the need to have a production and printing facility that would be a one-day train trip to the editorial offices in Starkville, Mississippi and corporate office in Raleigh, North Carolina for receiving the typewritten feature stories for publication.
+It was decided in 1911 to establish a central printing facility at 1702 4th Ave.
+North in Birmingham, Alabama, while the company President, Clarence Poe and his partners remained in Raleigh, NC and directed company operations from there.

 The Progressive Farmer Company continued to publish across the Southeastern and Mid-south regions soon expanding successfully into Texas and the Southwest.
 Serving farm information needs, publishing through two world wars, crusading for important rural farm issues such as rural electrification, soil conservation, rural education and modern agricultural technology, the magazine soared to a circulation high of 1.3 million by the 1960s.

 In 1966, the management, led by Emory Cunningham and the editors of Progressive Farmer launched Southern Living magazine fashioned after the lifestyle and home life section in the Progressive Farmer.
 The Progressive Farmer had extended its appeal among suburban housewives, and that segment of its circulation received the new magazine, Southern Living to establish its distribution and advertising rate base.
 From the pages of Progressive Farmer rose the largest and most successful regional publication in history.
 Consequently, Progressive Farmer was able to editorially focus more completely on production agriculture and concentrate circulation efforts to the rural farm household.
 The launch of Southern Living was an outstanding strategic move for the Progressive Farmer Company.